-Attackers have a range of tools available to them which can help them either try to obtain information through your website, deface the site or make it unavailable.
+Attackers have a range of tools available to them which can help them obtain information through your website, deface the site, or make it unavailable.
 Many of these tools are free and instructions on how to use them are available on YouTube.

-You can check to see how secure your website is by arranging to have a penetration test done on it.
-There are different types of test, from vulnerability scans (which are very basic and look for any obvious vulnerabilities) to in depth web application penetration tests (where the tester will actively try to exploit vulnerabilities to determine just how far they can get into your organisation and what data they can access).
-These vary in cost depending on the complexity of the test required.
-You should have your website(s) tested prior to implementation, after every major upgrade and at least once a year.
+You can check to see how secure your website is by arranging a penetration test.
+There are different types of tests, from vulnerability scans (which are very basic and look for any obvious vulnerabilities) to in depth web application penetration tests (where the tester will actively try to exploit vulnerabilities to determine just how far they can get into your organisation and what data they can access).
+These vary in cost depending on the complexity.
+You should have your website(s) tested prior to implementation, after every major upgrade, and at least once a year.

 Typically, developers are tasked with making websites functional and looking nice, with little or no emphasis on security.
 The same goes for many off-the-shelf, build-it-yourself type website packages – they’re all about making it easy for a non-technical user to create their own professional looking site, but generally don’t do much around security.

-The Open Web Application Security Project (OWASP) is a not-for-profit organisation which regularly publishes the Top Ten risks, and, importantly, how they can be addressed.
-Their services are free, and available on the Internet for all to see and use.
+The Open Web Application Security Project (OWASP) is a not-for-profit organisation which regularly publishes the Top Ten risks, and how they can be addressed.
+Their services are free and available on the Internet for all to use.
 They even provide sample code illustrating how to mitigate each of the Top Ten risks.